koide3/glim/docs/extend.md

 ## Global callback slot

 The global callback slot is a mechanism to hook processing steps in the mapping system.
 It enables to access the internal states of the mapping process and insert additional factors into the factor graph.
-The following code demonstrates how we can register a callback function to the new frame creation event in the frontend and retrieve estimated sensor states of the latest frame.
+The following code demonstrates how we can register a callback function to the new frame creation event in the odometry estimation and retrieve estimated sensor states of the latest frame.

 ```cpp